Altered Book Ideas

 Hello creative friends!
-I’m Diana from Dreams Factory and I’m happy to be joining you again with another DIY project that I’m hoping you will really love!
-It’s a project I’ve been wanting to try for quite some time, a mixed media DIY Vintage French Altered Book Journal.
+I’m Diana from Dreams Factory and I’m happy to be joining you again with some Altered Book Ideas!
+This is a project I’ve been wanting to try for quite some time, a mixed media DIY Vintage French Altered Book Journal.
 This will give you so much room for further exploring, adding your personal touches, getting creative and making something truly unique.
-So let’s just call this the beginning of our own mixed media altered book beautiful experiment, shall we? 🙂 We will be using supplies that you might already have in your stash, but also a few other ”nontraditional” materials.
+So let’s just call this the beginning of our own mixed media altered book beautiful experiment, shall we?
+We will be using supplies that you might already have in your stash, but also a few other ”nontraditional” materials.
 And we are just letting our creativity to guide us along the way!

 Speaking of highly adaptable … I created a beautiful French collage to use as the starting point in our venture.
 You will find it available in three different sizes, just download the pdf file on your computer and print page 1, 2 or 3 – according to your needs and the size of your book journal.
 I just love how the Graphics Fairy is such an inexhaustible place to look for amazing graphics, no matter where you are in your creative journey.
 There is always that special image that will trigger your creative self to start experimenting and creating a lovely little piece of art.

-I believe everyone’s DIY Vintage French Altered Book Journal should be different and unique.
+I believe everyone’s Altered Book project should be different and unique.
 I will show you a few easy and fun techniques that I tried, but please consider this tutorial just as a starting point for your own journey.
 Don’t be afraid to experiment!
 There are really no mistakes here, everything you feel you need to do, just do it!
 Your creativity will guide you throughout the whole process to make something that you really love!
 Something that is YOU!